A federal government website managed by the U.S. Department of Health & Human Services

 Seasonal flu is a contagious respiratory illness caused by flu viruses.
 Approximately 5-20% of U.S. residents get the flu each year.

 - Flu season typically starts in the fall and peaks in January or February.
-The 2012-2013 season flu season has come to a close.

 - Getting the flu vaccine is your best protection against the flu.

 - Illness from seasonal flu usually lasts one to two weeks.